affjljoo3581/Expanda/docs/source/index.rst

 Build Configuration
 -------------------
-Before building corpus, you need to setup *build configuration* in workspace first.
+Before building a corpus, you need to setup a *build configuration* in the workspace first.
 The configuration file follows **INI format**.
-Here is an example:
+Here is an
+example:

 .. code:: ini